nedelec/cytosim-2017/tutorials/tutorial1.md

 The motors stay bound on average for `1 / unbinding_rate` seconds, during which they move by a distance `max_speed / unbinding_rate` micro-meters, here roughly 1 micro-meter.
 This distance is informally called the processivity of the motor.
 You can increase it by decreasing the unbinding rate:

-    ...
     set hand kinesin
     {
         ...
         unbinding_rate = 0.1
         ...
     }
-    ...

 If the detachment rate `unbinding_rate` is very low, motors walk for a very long time, and are said to be very processive.
 Here they would walk on average for 10 micro-meters, but they usually reach the end of the filament before, where they unbind immediately.

 ### Directionality

-We can change the direction in which the motor move, by changing the speed which can be positive or negative:
+We can change the direction in which the motor move, by changing the speed which can be positive or negative.
-Define another type of hands, for example a `dynein` that goes to the minus-end of microtubules.
+Define another type of hands, a "dynein" that goes to the minus-end of microtubules:
-You can start by just copy-pasting the `set hand kinesin` paragraph, and rename it to `dynein` You then set `dynein` to move towards the minus-end by setting a negative speed (e.g. -1) .

-    ...
+* Copy-paste the entire `set hand kinesin` paragraph,
+* Change "kinesin" into "dynein",
+* Set a negative speed (e.g. -1).

+The result will be a new definition:

     set hand dynein
     {
         ...